 Addiction Treatment Works

-Your family can recover from substance abuse and addiction.
+Your loved ones can recover from substance abuse and addiction.
 Millions of Americans have had their lives completely transformed through recovery.
 Addiction treatment can help your loved one, and it can help your family, too.

 Addiction Treatment Takes Many Forms